 We can see the dominance of card payments, with a significant portion of consumers also utilizing e-wallets and bank transfers.

 Cards are really strong in Denmark.
-Denmakrs Nationalbank also shows them as the most used payment method in physical commerce, when using a mobile wallet solution.
+Denmark’s Nationalbank also shows them as the most used payment method in physical commerce, when using a mobile wallet solution.

 The Buy Now, Pay Later (BNPL) market is experiencing robust growth in Denmark.
-In 2025, the BNPL market is expected to grow by 11.9% annually, reaching $6.31 billion.
-This upward trajectory is projected to continue, with the market forecasted to expand to approximately $9.50 billion by 2030.
+Between 2025 and 2030, the BNPL market is expected to grow by 8.5% annually, reaching approximately $9.50 billion.

 Plus, Denmark’s integration into the TARGET Instant Payment Settlement (TIPS) system in March 2025 marks a significant advancement in the country’s payment infrastructure.
 This integration means a lot.
-It facilitates the settlement of instant payments in central bank money, enhancing the efficiency and speed of transactions
+It facilitates the settlement of instant payments in central bank money and enhances the speed of transactions

 Social media in Denmark